5 DIY Recipes for All-Natural Dog Remedies

 Apple cider vinegar, or ACV for short is a type of vinegar made with fermented crushed apples.
 Bacteria is later added to produce acetic acid – an active compound found in vinegar.
 We find that unfiltered apple cider vinegar provides the most benefits especially because of the “Mother”.

 “Mother” is the result of the fermentation process—you know, that wobbly string like substance usually sitting at the bottom of the bottle—and regarded as the most precious part of apple cider vinegar as it is extremely nutritious for dogs and humans alike.
 Aside from being known to contain B Vitamins, it is also a rich source of iron, high in prebiotics and potassium.
+It’s common for a lot of dogs to have body systems that are raging in alkalinity.

 As apple cider is acidic by nature, if your dog’s system already too acidic, consuming apple cider might not be suitable for her.
 Apple cider benefits dogs with systems that are leaning more towards being alkaline.
 An easy pH paper test can be done with your pup’s first morning pee to establish acidity.